MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-groups-azure-cli.md

 az account list-locations
 ```

-To see all the resource groups for your current subscription, use the [az group list --output table](/cli/azure/group#az_group_list) command:
+To see all the resource groups for your current subscription, use the [az group list](/cli/azure/group#az_group_list) command:

 ```azurecli
 az group list --output table